Non-covalent quantum machine learning corrections to density functionals

 We applied QML to correct the non-covalent interactions in various van der Waals complexes calculated by efficient DF approximations.
-Learning curves demonstrate that the NCI corrections can complement well approximate DFs for various types of interactions and at various relative intermolecular distances.
-The correction captures physical effects missing from the DF methods, has an effect on the first three many-body interaction energy terms, and distributes the interaction energy terms reasonably on the atoms of monomers.
-Among the examined NCI models, the most robust is based on the SCAN functional.
+Learning curves demonstrate that the NCI corrections can seamlessly complement approximate DFs for various types of interactions and at various relative intermolecular distances.
+The correction captures massively non-local and non-additive physical effects missing from the DF methods, has an effect on the first three molecular many-body interaction energy terms, and provides a reasonable atomic-resolution picture about the interaction energy errors of DF approximations.
+For these reasons, we think our NCI model can also become a useful tool in the development of efficient DF approximations to understand the nature of the interaction energy errors.
+Among the examined NCI models, the most robust is based on the SCAN functional, which can recognize non-covalent electron density overlaps.
 The NCI correction is more flexible than standard molecular mechanical dispersion corrections, and it can capture more of the missing physical effects than the generally used D3 correction.
 As evinced, the NCI correction is more accurate than conventional dispersion corrections for example when hydrogen bonding dominates the interaction.
-Furthermore, its error will decrease systematically if more training data were provided thanks to the generalization power of QML models.\cite{qml} To facilitate applications, we make our machine learning models available in the supplementary material.
+Furthermore, its error decreases systematically if more training data are provided thanks to the generalization power of QML models.\cite{qml} To facilitate applications, we make our machine learning models available in the supplementary material.
 Future improvements of the NCI corrections will be possible as soon as more high-level reference non-covalent interaction energies become available.
 Another possible extension of this work could be its extension within the recently introduced multi-level combination technique.\cite{zaspel}

 PDM thanks Jan Gerit Brandenburg for providing data and information about the calculations on the S66x8 molecular dimers and the X23 molecular crystals.
 This research was supported by the NCCR MARVEL, funded by the Swiss National Science Foundation.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 772834.